International Ice Hockey Federation (IIHF)

-International Ice Hockey Federation, also known as IIHF, is a privately owned organization headquartered in Switzerland.
-Founded in 1908, it operates with approximately 210 employees and reported $46.7M in revenue as of 2023.
-The organization functions as a tier 2 media tech buyer, focusing on Sports Teams and Clubs.
-The company specializes as the governing body of international ice hockey, featuring 83 member associations, each of which is the national governing body of the sport in its nation.
+International Ice Hockey Federation, also known as IIHF, a privately owned entity headquartered in Switzerland, was founded in 1908, employs approximately 210 individuals, and reported $46.7M in revenue as of 2023.
+Functioning as a tier 2 media tech buyer, its main product category is Sports Teams and Clubs.
+The organization operates as the governing body of international ice hockey, overseeing 83 member associations, with each serving as the national governing body for the sport in its respective nation.

 Similar Companies